Ascend-Research/Turtle/readme.md

 ### 6. Citation

-Please consider citing our work, if you use this codebase in your own work.
+If you find our work useful, please consider citing our paper in your research.
+And if you like this project, don't forget to give us a ⭐ on [GitHub](https://github.com/Ascend-Research/Turtle)!🚀

 ```
    BibTeX